sevensense-robotics/alphasense_acp_bridge/README.md

 ## Sending odometry data to an Alphasense Position

-To send odometry data to the Alphasense Position, start the bridge with the `--odometry-topic` and specify the topic where `geometry_msgs/TwistStamped` messages get published and use the `--alphasense-ip` argument to specify the IP of the Alphasense Position:
+To send odometry data to the Alphasense Position, the bridge subscribes to the topic `/robot/velocity`.
+This can be changed with the `--odometry-topic` command line argument.
+The message type on that topic must be `geometry_msgs/TwistStamped`.
+Specify the IP of the Alphasense Position with the `--alphasense-ip` argument.

 ```sh
 rosrun sev_acp_external_bridge ap-udp-bridge --alphasense-ip 192.168.76.100 --odometry-topic /robot/velocity